voxpupuli/puppet-rhsm/README.md

 ### Enabled Repos

-A string array of repo IDs can now be provided as an argument to the class definition.
+A string array of repo IDs can be provided as an argument to the class definition.
 This list will be used to enable the target repos if that has not already occurred.

 The following example enables the server and optional RPMs: